 However, if the salesperson has consciously chosen their attitude, and is clear on their purpose, and has demonstrated a good understanding of the buyer’s world, then the ground has been laid for highly effective advocacy.
 In fact, many buyers want to be persuaded as to the potency of a solution a salesperson provides.
 But, trying to persuade somebody of anything before you’ve deeply connected with them and shown you understand their world is doomed to failure.
 Conversely, sharing ideas when you are in a state of rapport and have shown an understanding of the buyer’s world is an entirely different matter.

 Advocacy can of course also take the form of educating the buyer.
 Sometimes salespeople assume the buyers are already educated in all aspects of the market, but this needs to be validated.
 If a salesperson is seen to help educate a buyer, either without displaying bias (or at least “owning their bias”), this will be thoroughly appreciated by the buyer.
 Even better, if the salesperson can be perceived as educating from the position of being an industry thought leader, then their ideas will have maximum influence.

 One unfortunate mistake is to go to all the trouble to demonstrate understanding and then to clearly advocate for a certain solution but omit to clearly articulate the benefits of the solution.
 All solutions advocated must be supported with a clearly stated case for the return on investment.

 It is very important the seller does not assume that the benefits are so obvious that they do not need articulating.
 It is also critical that the seller checks the buyer’s understanding of the return on investment.
 It is not uncommon for salespeople to assert a return on investment, but forget to check if the buyer is in any way convinced by their argument.
-When advocating for a solution, the buyer has got to facilitate out of the seller any potential resistance or disbelief.
+When advocating for a solution, the buyer must facilitate out of the seller any potential resistance or disbelief.